menu

 Montezuma is a very small city located in the state of Georgia.
 With a population of 2,958 people and just one neighborhood, Montezuma is the 213th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Montezuma is generally considered to be a blue-collar town.
-39.06% of the Montezuma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Montezuma is a blue-collar town, with 39.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Montezuma is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Montezuma who work in food service (12.96%), healthcare suport services (12.02%), and teaching (7.38%).

-Montezuma is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Montezuma doesn't have a public transportation system that people use for their commute.

-The citizens of Montezuma are slightly less educated than the national average of 21.84% for the average city or town: 15.58% of adults in Montezuma have a bachelor's degree or advanced degree
+The percentage of adults in Montezuma with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.58% of adults in Montezuma have a bachelor's degree or advanced degree.

 The per capita income in Montezuma in 2022 was $20,216, which is low income relative to Georgia and the nation.
 This equates to an annual income of $80,864 for a family of four.
 However, Montezuma contains both very wealthy and poor people as well.